 - It supports merge-able buffers per packet when receiving packets and scattered buffer per packet when transmitting packets.
 The packet size supported is from 64 to 65536. - The PMD supports multicast packets and promiscuous mode subject to restrictions on the host.
 In order to this to work, the guest network configuration on Hyper-V must be configured to allow MAC address spoofing. - The device has only a single MAC address.
-Hyper-V driver does not support MAC or VLAN filtering because the Hyper-V host does not support it. - VLAN tags are always stripped and presented in mbuf tci field. - The Hyper-V driver does not use or support interrupts.
-Link state change callback is done via change events in the packet ring. - The maximum number of queues is limited by the host (currently 64).
-When used with 4.16 kernel only a single queue is available. - This driver supports SR-IOV network acceleration.
-If SR-IOV is enabled then the driver will transparently manage the interface, and send and receive packets using the VF path.
-The VDEV_NETVSC and FAILSAFE drivers are not used when using netvsc PMD.
+Hyper-V driver does not support MAC or VLAN filtering because the Hyper-V host does not support it. - VLAN tags are always stripped and presented in mbuf tci field. - The Hyper-V driver does not use or support Link State or Rx interrupt. - The maximum number of queues is limited by the host (currently 64).
+When used with 4.16 kernel only a single queue is available.